Fargo suspect faces drug and terrorizing charges in early morning incident - NewsBreak

 WEST FARGO, N.D.
 (Valley News Live) - Authorities in the metro are searching for a stolen vehicle that led police on a chase.
 West Fargo officials say around 11:30 p.m. on Thursday, Jan.
 19 they tried to stop a reportedly stolen vehicle in the 400 block of B St. Authorities...

-Detroit Lakes, MN (KFGO) – A Fargo man died Sunday after the snowmobile he was driving rolled over in a ditch northeast of Detroit Lakes.
+BECKER COUNTY, Minn.
+(KFGO) – A Fargo man died Sunday after the snowmobile he was driving rolled over in a ditch northeast of Detroit Lakes, Minnesota.
 Becker County Sheriff Todd Glander says his office received a 911 call at 5:30 p.m. reporting a single snowmobile crash near the intersection of County Highway 32 and South Cotton Lake Road in Erie Township.
 The caller reported that the driver of the snowmobile was 34-year-old Scott Fossum, and he was not breathing.

 voiceofalexandria.com

-Note: UPDATE: Missing Moorhead man has been found safe